 - 478 naloxone kits were handed out

-- 27 percent of program visitors received referrals for substance abuse services
+- 27 percent of program visitors received referrals for substance use services

 Whether the problem is opioids or another substance, comprehensive addiction treatment is one of the best measures a person can take in fighting addiction.

-The following substances may be abused in a way that leads to addiction and physical and mental harm.
+The following substances may be used in a way that leads to addiction and physical and mental harm.